-Join us May 30-June 1 for our 17th year offering outdoor educational experiences for the whole family!
+Join us May 29-31 for our 18th year offering outdoor educational experiences for the whole family!

 Sessions include wildlife, forestry, orienteering skills, hiking, wildlife photography, fitness, camping, kayaking, canoeing, firearm safety, fishing, and much, much more.
 Expert instructors lead each class, beginning with the basics and providing hands-on experience.
 Questions are encouraged!

 This program is a joint effort by UVM Extension and the Vermont Agency of Natural Resources' Departments of Fish and Wildlife and Forests, Parks and Recreation to promote, address, and instill in the general public a basic understanding of environmental conservation, safety and fun in the out-of-doors.

 Stillwater State Park, Groton State Forest